 Our hugely popular Research Digest is available in a number of forms, including blog, app, email, Twitter, podcast, Facebook and Tumblr.
-It is edited by Dr Christian Jarrett.
-Check out some of his work, including the Rough Guide to Psychology, and his fantastic Twitter feed.
-Dr Alex Fradera is a regular contributor.
+It is edited by Dr Matthew Warren, with Emily Reynolds and Emma Young as writers.

-Advertising, including Psychologist advertising and the Psychologist Appointments website is handled by CPL:
+Advertising, including Psychologist advertising and the Psychologist Appointments website is handled by Redactive: